-Student Fee: A \$153 non-refundable student fee is charged to full-time students each semester of enrollment.
-This fee is distributed to support student activities, student organizations, and use of the George Smart Athletic Center.

-A \$98 non-refundable student fee is charged to part-time students each semester of enrollment.
+Student Fee: A \$158 non-refundable student fee is charged to full-time students each semester of enrollment.
+This fee is distributed to support services to students, student activities, student organizations, and use of the George Smart Athletic Center.
+A \$100 non-refundable student fee is charged to part-time students each semester of enrollment.
 This fee is distributed to support services to students, including technology and use of the George Smart Athletic Center.

-Technology Fee: A \$177 non-refundable fee is charged to all full-time students each semester of enrollment.
+Technology Fee: A \$183 non-refundable fee is charged to all full-time students each semester of enrollment.
 This fee is used to improve all campus technology.